 The future of emotional support animal laws in Georgia is an ongoing topic of discussion.
 Georgia recognizes the rights of individuals with emotional support animals under the Fair Housing Act (FHA).
 However, there have been recent changes and proposed legislation that could impact these laws.

 Landlords and property owners may face challenges and controversies surrounding emotional support animal laws.
-It remains to be seen what emotional support animal laws in Georgia will hold for the future.
+We have yet to see what the emotional support animal laws in Georgia will hold for the future.

 Possible Changes And Improvements In ESA Laws